zeebe-io/zeebe-chaos/chaos-days/blog/2023-05-19-Continuing-SST-Partitioning-toggle/index.md

 #### Second Experiment: Verify Steady state

-Again the experiment succeeded, we were able to show that even with higher number of process instances we can easily disable and enable the SST partitioning flag.
+Again the experiment succeeded, we were able to show that even with a higher number of process instances we can easily disable and enable the SST partitioning flag.

 ![verify](second-exp-verify.png)
 ![op-complete](second-exp-operate-complete.png)